pranavgundu/Strategy-Board/.github/DEPLOYMENT.md

 # Deployment Guide

-This document provides detailed instructions for deploying the StrategyBoard2025 application to GitHub Pages.
+This document provides detailed instructions for deploying the Strategy Board application to GitHub Pages.

 ## Prerequisites